elastic/kibana/STYLEGUIDE.md

 *Wrong:*
   - `src/kibana/IndexPatterns/IndexPattern.js`

-## Typescript vs javascript
+## TypeScript vs JavaScript

-Whenever possible, write code in typescript instead of javascript, especially if it's new code.
+Whenever possible, write code in TypeScript instead of javascript, especially if it's new code.
 Check out [TYPESCRIPT.md](TYPESCRIPT.md) for help with this process.